Rental Property Trends

 How Much Will Rents Be Affected?

-And in the wake of these defections to the suburbs, countryside and other states such as Texas, Virgina, North Carolina, Vermont, etc., is lower real estate values and likely falling rents in the cities.
+And in the wake of these defections to the suburbs, countryside and other states such as Texas, Virgina, North Carolina, Vermont, etc., lower real estate values, rising vacancies, and falling rents in the cities are occuring.
 Rents have been falling in Manhattan and the Bay Area.

 And rent prices are climbing in small towns across the country due to competition and shortages.